mashpie/i18n-node/README.md

 ### Changelog

+* 0.3.3: merged pull request from codders/master and modified for backward compatibility.
+Usage and tests pending
 * 0.3.2: merged pull request #7 from carlptr/master and added tests, modified fswrite to do sync writes
 * 0.3.0: added configure and init with express support (calling guessLanguage() via 'accept-language')
 * 0.2.0: added plurals